chmoe/NLPLearning-ChatBot-SearchBased-InvertedIndex/README.md

 I create it just for my Graduation Project and thesis.

 If you want to use it, you can watch [this page on my blog](https://blog.cha.moe/article/67c56ed8.html) before, attention that page was wirtten in Chinese.

+You can also get in touch with me through the contact information in my blog or the ISSUE page of this warehouse.
+I am very happy if you can give me any suggestions or comments.